LET'S TALK STRATEGY IMPLEMENTATION: +45 78 75 65 50 LET'S TALK: +45 78 75 65 50

 Or—a little closer to home—an executive says We’ll never be able to manage that; or That’s not the way we’ve always done it; or It’s too risky (before the risks have even been assessed).
 That doubt acts as a wet blanket over the organization, smothering initiative and often ending (at best) in quiet quitting.

-Work with desired state of strategy in your organization
+Work with the desired state in your organization

 An unlikely place to start planning your desired state is with your current state analysis of obstacles.
 Speculate on various paths around, under or over complications.